 Inside Information Policy

-The Company adopted a policy and procedure on disclosure of inside information (the “Inside Information Policy”) setting out the Group’s procedure in handling such information to ensure its equal and timely dissemination to comply with the requirements under Part XIVA of the Securities and Futures Ordinance and the Listing Rules in 2015.
+The Company adopted a policy and procedure on disclosure of inside information (the “Inside Information Policy”) setting out the Group’s procedure in handling such information to ensure its equal and timely dissemination to comply with the requirements under Part XIVA of the Securities and Futures Ordinance and the Listing Rules.
 The Executive Committee was delegated by the Board to monitor the Inside Information Policy and assess the nature and materiality of relevant information and determine the appropriate actions.
 In addition, an Inside Information Taskforce has been set up to assist the Executive Committee on disclosure matters.
 The Group will provide appropriate training to officers and employees likely to be in possession of inside information.